run-ai/genv/docs/source/usage/enforcement.rst

 As described later on in the :ref:`architecture <Architecture>` section, Genv both detaches environments from devices and terminates running processes.

 Detaching environments from devices is done by modifying the :code:`devices.json` :ref:`file <Files>`.
-Because of how Genv creates these state files, all Linux users have access to modify them, hence all Linux users have permissions to detach environments of any Linux user.
+Because of how Genv creates these state files, all Linux users have access to modify them, therefore all Linux users have permissions to detach environments of any Linux user.

 On the other hand, Linux users usually can't terminate processes of other users or query their environment variables.
 Therefore, you will probably need to execute the :code:`genv enforce` commands :ref:`using <Using sudo>` :code:`sudo` with a command similar to the following:

 .. code-block:: shell

-   sudo $(which genv) enforce ...
+   sudo genv enforce ...

 .. _Architecture: